rosemondho/recycle-app/README.md

 #### 3.0

 - Add on Twilio to text users the address of the recycler
-- Add on CO2 footprint of
+- Add on CO2 footprint of traveling to recycler.